Vertical sleeve gastrectomy (VSG) is a surgery to decrease the size of the stomach.

 - Not allowing others to touch your incision

-- Do not drive or lift anything heavy for at least two weeks or until advised by your doctor.
+- Do not lift anything heavy for at least two weeks.

 For good nutrition: